hoarding-data/unofficial-ifsc/README.md

 This is only adult standard w/c data (no youth, no paraclimbing at this time).

-I am not including the base file "full_data.json" because it is large, but you can generate it using his repository if the combined format is of more use to you.
+I am not including the base file "full_data.json" because it is large, but you can generate it using stanrusak's repo (above).
+The "ifsc_year_data.json" files are the result of separating out that full data file by each "year" key.

 2023 is missing Seoul which I believe is due to weather.
 Only 1 of four recordings appears to be available on youtube.
 Also a lot of the continental qualifiers for 2024 olympics
 2020 I can't find recordings for some of the continental events.